TSchreiber/KeyWe/readme.md

 ![](https://github.com/TSchreiber/KeyWe/blob/main/public/logo-text-128px.png?raw=true)
 # KeyWe - Single Sign-On (SSO) Service

-KeyWe is a Single Sign-On (SSO) service that provides user registration, login, and token management for authentication.
-This README provides an overview of the project structure, key components, and instructions for setting up and running the service.
+KeyWe is a Single Sign-On (SSO) service that simplifies user authentication by offering user registration, login, and token management.
+KeyWe leverages JSON Web Tokens (JWT) signed with the RS256 (RSA Signature with SHA-256) algorithm for secure user authentication.

+Single Sign-On (SSO) is achieved by having KeyWe manage user authentication.
+When a user accesses a service, they use KeyWe's `POST /login` endpoint to authenticate the user, and upon successful authentication, KeyWe generates a JWT containing user information and signs it with the RS256 algorithm.
+This signed JWT is then sent to the service.
+The service can verify the JWT's authenticity using KeyWe's public key obtained from KeyWe's `GET /public_key` endpoint, allowing seamless access without the need for the user to log in again.

 ## Table of Contents